KScott6/SCINet_walkthroughs/Genome_ITS_Identification/README.md

   --genome-hit-count all --submit
 ```

-`--ome-list` single-column list of all your ome codes.
+`--ome-list` single-column list or metadata sheet containing a column of all your ome codes.

+`--ome_column` specify the column name containing your ome codes.
+If no header, specify "--sample_column none"

 `--asm-root` path where all your genome assemblies are stored